 The Birthplace of Public Higher Education in America

-Chartered by the state of Georgia in 1785, the University of Georgia is the birthplace of public higher education in America — launching our nation’s great tradition of world-class education for all.
+Chartered by the state of Georgia in 1785, the University of Georgia is the birthplace of public higher education in America — launching our nation’s great tradition of world-class public education.
 What began as a commitment to inspire the next generation grows stronger today through global research, hands-on experiential learning and extensive outreach.
 One of America’s “Public Ivies” and a top 10 best value in public higher education, the University of Georgia tackles some of the world’s grand challenges — from combating infectious disease and securing the world’s food supply to advancing economic growth and analyzing the environment.

 As Georgia’s flagship institution, the university is recognized for its commitment to student excellence through an emphasis on rigorous learning experiences both inside and outside the classroom, including hands-on research and leadership opportunities.
 These experiences contribute to the university’s exceptional rates in retention, graduation and career placement.
 Among public universities, the University of Georgia has been one of the nation’s top three producers of Rhodes Scholars over the past two decades, and its honors program is ranked as one of the top 10 in the country.
 The university is also home to the Peabody Awards, the most prestigious prize in electronic media.

 Scholars at the University of Georgia are committed to improving quality of life for all and are leaders in pivotal fields, such as vaccine development, regenerative medicine, plant sciences and more.
 One of the nation’s top universities for technology commercialization and licensing income, University of Georgia research has resulted in nearly 700 commercial products reaching the marketplace.